BrianBehnke/BrianBehnke.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: Brian Behnke
-subtitle: My journey with data
+subtitle: Chicago Data Scientist
 ---

-- Data Analysis Bachelor's Degree completed December, 2018
+- B.S.
+Data Analysis 2018
-- Taking a Data Science program through Lambda School, working on projects and learning Python libraries
+- Lambda School Data Science Program 2018 (current)

 My name is Brian Behnke.
-I am a data scientist learning even more at Lambda School.
+I am a data scientist in Chicago with a passion for Sports Data.

 ### Interests
-I enjoy learning about new technologies and how they make life easier for people I am interested in working on sports data and analysis and would love working for a professional sports franchise I enjoy watching sports, especially the Minnesota Vikings, Skol!
+Learning about new technologies and how they make life easier for people Working on sports data and analysis with Python Creating data visualizations and dashboards
+Watching sports, especially the Minnesota Vikings.
+Skol!
+Pizza!